eduardotrzan/reservation/README.md

 retry job would make sense, some other an async acknowledge would be required to inform the first MS, which would be responsible to apply a failure flow.

-An important pattern would for avoiding inconsistencies would be Event Sourcing, which consists on storing the sequence of the change events as it arrived in the system.
+An important pattern for avoiding inconsistencies would be Event Sourcing, which consists on storing the sequence of the change events as it arrived in the system.
 It is usually applied with CQRS, where create, update and deletes are tracked.

-Even though the careful validation flows a data inconsistency could happen.
-Supposing a scenario were we have an overbooking, it would mean that both request for the same period (or overlapping periods) were successfully processed.
+Even though the careful validation flows, a data inconsistency could happen.
+Supposing a scenario were we have an overbooking, it would mean that both requests for the same period (or overlapping periods) were successfully processed.
 In those cases, the solution would be more reactive, than protective, which would mean that good monitoring tools (or data consistency checks) would identify similar scenarios and apply an automatic or expect manual resolution for the conflicts.